kowainik/trial/README.md

 $ cabal run trial-example
 ```

- For the successful result you can exec:
+For the successful result you can use the CLI and provide necessary information
+in order to have the complete configurations:

 ```shell
 $ cabal run trial-example -- --host="abc"